Yolanda Fountain Hardy

 Phone: 678-395-4965 ext.
 1

 Dr. Yolanda Fountain Hardy has worked in the mental health field helping infants, children, adults, and families overcome life’s challenges since 2006.
-She is a licensed counselor in the state of Georgia, a clinical and play therapy supervisor and trainer, a mental health forensic consultant, and an emerging yoga practitioner.
+She is a licensed counselor in the state of Georgia and North Carolina, a clinical and play therapy supervisor and trainer, a mental health forensic consultant, and an emerging yoga practitioner.
 Dr. Fountain Hardy is the owner and executive director at Play Wellness LLC in Roswell, Georgia, where she specializes in helping those with experiences of grief and trauma, helping BIPOC business professionals find balance and wellness, and helping parents develop healthy relationships with their infants/children.
 Dr. Fountain Hardy founded the Child Loss Center Inc., a 501(c)(3) non-profit that helps grieving parents and families who have experienced infertility, pregnancy, infant, and child loss.
 She is also the President of the Georgia Association for Play Therapy.
 She presents locally and internationally and has taught master’s and doctoral level courses at multiple universities since 2011.
-She currently teaches at Walden University and within Morehouse School of Medicine’s Children and Adolescent Psychiatry Fellowship program.
+She currently teaches full time and as adjunct in Morehouse School of Medicine’s Children and Adolescent Psychiatry Fellowship program.

 Director of Play Therapy at View Point Health